A long weekend in Christchurch

 TranzAlpine – Christchurch to Greymouth

 Some call it the “journey of a lifetime”, others say it’s “one of the world’s greatest scenic train trips”.
 And with the train station being a stone's throw from the city centre, there’s every reason to spend Sunday on board.
 Departing daily at 8:15 am – and returning from Greymouth at 6:30 pm, you’ll cover 223 kilometres of spectacular sights, including the Canterbury Plains, Arthurs Pass, and West Coast.
-Onboard you'll find everything from an open-air viewing carriage (bringing you closer to the great outdoors), a fascinating commentary, to a fully licensed café, which serves all-day breakfast, healthy wraps, sweet treats and more.
+Onboard you'll find everything from an Open-air carriage (bringing you closer to the great outdoors), a fascinating commentary, to a fully licensed café, which serves all-day breakfast, healthy wraps, sweet treats and more.
 Simply book online, grab a camera and you’re good to go.

 Coastal Pacific – Christchurch to Picton